icwu97/AB-Testing-for-new-function/README.md

 The A/B testing results demonstrate that Instagram's newly introduced Snapshot feature has a significant impact on user engagement metrics, the observed engagement improvements highlight the potential business value of the new feature:

 1. App Use Hours
-   - Both groups follow a similar pattern, but Group B has a slight shift toward higher app usage hours, indicating improved engagement due to the Snapshot feature.
+   - Group B proved to have a shift toward higher app usage hours, indicating improved engagement due to the Snapshot feature.
 The increased app usage duration directly correlates with higher ad impressions, boosting revenue potential.

 2. App Use Times
    - Group B has a noticeable increase in session frequency compared to Group A, suggesting that Snapshot encourages users to open the app more often.
 The imapact of higher app use times enhance engagement opportunities, increasing user habit formation and the potential for serving targeted ads.